stuartellis/button/README.md

 ## Usage

 1) Copy the file *button.py* into your project
-2) Create a directory for the AWS CloudFormation template file that has the same name as the environment, such as *staging*
+2) Put the AWS CloudFormation files in a directory with a sensible name, such as *./aws/staging*
 3) Run *button.py*

-For example, to create the CloudFormation stack for the staging environment:
+For example, to create the CloudFormation stack from the files in the directory *./aws/staging*, run this command:

-    ./button.py create staging
+    ./button.py create ./aws/staging

 Button always validates the CloudFormation template before it runs any other command.
 It uses the online validation service that is provided by AWS.